 Product EVENTS: this is where you include live-streaming events if you want them to be included in a certain product.
 Anyone who purchases that product has access to all the content inside, including livestreams.
 To avoid confusion, share links to your product and NOT to your individual live-streams or videos with your clients.

-RIGHT WAY: Create a product with type “membership,” with a recurring monthly fee of $100, which gives the purchaser access to ALL of your livestreams and pre-recorded videos for that month.
+RIGHT WAY: Create a product with type “On-demand,” with a recurring monthly fee of $100, which gives the purchaser access to ALL of your livestreams and pre-recorded videos for that month.
 Then schedule the livestreams as “events” within the product.

 WRONG WAY: Create a product that contains only one offering: a livestream event for Tuesday at 8:30 a.m.
 Create a separate product that contains only one offering: a live-stream event for Wednesday at 8:30 a.m.
 Create a separate product that contains only one offering: a livestream event for Thursday at 8:30 a.m. etc. Why do we discourage this?
 Over time, creating one class for each product, creates a LOT of products on your shop page which leads to a cluttered shop page and confusion for your student.